Balineisenbart/Push_Swap/README.md

 if parts are already sorted use for optimized chunk sorting

 Step 2: Divide into Chunks
-Pre-sort the array to calculate chunk boundaries.
+Pre-sort the array to calculate chunk boundaries. - consider using index-transformation
 Example: For 100 numbers, divide into chunks of 10 numbers each.
 Store chunks in a helper array.